-A) Securitisation
+(A) Securitisation

-The Group has Securitised certain loans, however the Group has not transferred substantially all risks and rewards, hence these assets have not been de-recognised in its entirety. ₹ in crores
+The group has transferred certain loans, however the Group has not transferred substantially all risks and rewards, hence these assets have not been de-recognised in its entirety.

-Particulars As at March 31, 2021 As at March 31, 2020 Securitisations Carrying amount of transferred assets measured at amortised cost 4,752.42 4,928.03 Carrying amount of associated liabilities (Debt securities - measured at amortised cost) 4,639.16 4,631.31 Fair value of assets 4,781.31 4,859.91 Fair value of associated liabilities 4,373.74 4,655.51 Net position at Fair Value 387.57 204.40
+Particulars As at March 31, 2020 As at March 31, 2019 Securitisations Carrying amount of transferred assets measured at amortised cost (Held as collateral) 4,928.03 5,642.73 Carrying amount of associated liabilities (Debt securities - measured at amortised cost) 4,631.31 5,492.61 Fair value of assets 4,859.91 5,871.98 Fair value of associated liabilities 4,655.51 5,508.60 Net position at Fair Value 204.40 363.38

-B) Direct bilateral assignment
+(B) Direct bilateral assignment

-The Group has transferred certain loans (measured at amortised cost) by way of direct bilateral assignment, as a source of finance.
+The Group has transferred some loans (measured at amortised cost) by way of direct bilateral assignment, as a source of finance.

-As per the terms of these deals, since substantial risk and rewards related to these assets were transferred to the buyer, the assets have been de-recognised from the Group's balance sheet.
+As per the terms of these deals, since substantial risk and rewards related to these assets were transferred to the extent of 90% of the assets transferred to the buyer, the assets have been de-recognised from the Group's balance sheet.

-The table below summarises the carrying amount of the de-recognised financial assets measured at amortised cost and the gain/(loss) on derecognition, per type of asset. ₹ in crores
+The table below summarises the carrying amount of the derecognised financial assets measured at amortised cost and the gain/(loss) on derecognition, per type of asset.

-Particulars As at March 31, 2021 As at March 31, 2020 Assignment Carrying amount of de-recognised financial asset 4,160.42 5,125.85 Carrying amount of Retained Assets at amortised cost 475.02 557.89

-Particulars For the year ended March 31, 2021 For the year ended March 31, 2020 Assignment Gain on sale of the de-recognised financial asset - 247.27
+Particulars As at March 31, 2020 As at March 31, 2019 Assignment Carrying amount of de-recognised financial asset 5,125.85 1,671.17 Carrying amount of Retained Assets at amortised cost 557.89 190.20 Particulars For the year ended March 31, 2020 For the year ended March 31, 2019 Assignment Gain on sale of the de-recognised financial asset 247.27 86.70

-36.2 Transferred financial assets that are derecognised in their entirety but where the Group has continuing involvement
+Transferred financial assets that are derecognised in their entirety but where the Group has continuing involvement